▶️ LISTEN TO THIS ARTICLE

 When to Use RAG, Long Context, or Fine-Tuning

-An ICLR 2025 study found that long-context LLMs consistently outperform RAG when ample compute is available.
-But RAG is far more cost-efficient: long-context inference can require 40+ A10 GPUs versus RAG's 2-4.
-A critical finding: increasing retrieved passages initially improves performance but then causes a sharp decline due to "hard negatives," irrelevant passages that mislead the model.
+An ICLR 2025 study found that long-context LLMs can outperform RAG when ample compute is available.
+But RAG can be far more cost-efficient for many workloads.
+A critical finding: increasing retrieved passages initially improves performance but can then cause a decline due to "hard negatives," irrelevant passages that mislead the model.

 Use RAG when knowledge changes frequently, when you need source citations, when cost matters, or when your corpus exceeds context window limits.
 Use long context when processing entire datasets in a single pass or when reasoning must connect ideas across long sequences.
 Use fine-tuning when the gap is behavioral (tone, format, reasoning style) rather than knowledge-based.